 The method of RAID 1 employs a mirroring technique to copy the information across the array of disks.
 It provides an improved input/output (I/O) performance for better read operations.

-RAID 10 RAID level is also known as Raid 1+0.
+RAID 10 RAID levels is also known as Raid 1+0.
 It is a combination of the two functions of RAID 1 (mirroring) and RAID 0 (striping).
 It combines the methods of data protection, data redundancy, and fault tolerance.
-RAID 0 offers the striping function but no redundancy or fault tolerance.
+RAID 0 offers the striping function but no redundancy or faults.

 Compared to RAID 5, the parity function is absent.
 Despite the differences, both options have the same performance capabilities, better speed, and protect data.

 Such overlapping functions can be found in RAID 1, RAID 5, RAID 10, and RAID 0.

 HOW DO YOU KNOW IF THE RESPECTIVE DISK HAS FAILED?